maaretp/ExploratoryTestingBook/manuscript/0010_ExploratoryTestingFoundations.md

 We want to specifically mention four categories of input:

-* **Domain knowledge** is about what the tester knows and how well the existing knowledge enables connecting with new knowledge to understand what the application is about, why would anyone want to use it and what risks pose a relevant, meaningful threat to its value.Both knowing domain of this application or another domain enable you to compare and contrast the information you have to information you are acquiring as you are testing, and building patterns.
+* **Domain knowledge** is about what the tester knows and how well the existing knowledge enables connecting with new knowledge to understand what the application is about, why would anyone want to use it and what risks pose a relevant, meaningful threat to its value.
+Both knowing domain of this application or another domain enable you to compare and contrast the information you have to information you are acquiring as you are testing, and building patterns.

 * **Requirements and specifications** is about knowing the agreements around the organization on what the application under test should do.
 While being aware of claims is good, sticking only to claims made by others limits testing in a way that it can block us from starting conversations on relevant features we are missing.